 A software program or program feature designed to locate misspelled words and notify the user of the misspellings.
-Depending on the spell checker, the feature may either auto correct the word or allow the user to select from potential corrections on the misspelled word.
-In the picture, is an example of wavy red underlines and an example of how spelling errors in Microsoft Word are shown.
-When running a spell check on a document with red underlines, Word gives suggestions for each misspelled word.
+Depending on the spell checker, the feature may either autocorrect the word or allow the user to select from potential corrections on the misspelled word.
+The picture is an example of wavy (squiggly) red underlines and how spelling errors in Microsoft Word are displayed.
+When running a spell check on a document with red color underlines, Word gives suggestions for each misspelled word.
 The red wavy underline can also be right-clicked to display corrections on the misspelled word.

 Although spell checkers have become one of the most commonly used features in many programs, they have also become a hindrance.
-Some have become so dependent on spell checkers that their spelling and grammar skills have declined, and they have a difficult time writing anything correctly without the help of a computer.
+Some people have become so dependent on spell checkers that their spelling and grammar skills have declined.
+They have a difficult time writing anything correctly without the help of a computer.

 How to access the spell checker

-Tip: The F7 function key is the default key to start the spell check feature in Word and other programs that have spell checking features.
+The F7 is the default shortcut key to start the spell check feature in Word and other programs that have spell checking features.

-Tip: While spell checkers are a great feature, you should always proofread what you've written before hitting the send, print, or post button.
+While spell checkers are a great feature, always proofread what you've written before hitting the send, print, or post button.
 A word may be spelled correctly but is not the word you intended to use.